Brain tumors occur as growths or masses that can develop in any part of the brain. But overall, brain cancer is extremely rare.

 A brain tumor surgery may include a biopsy or tumor resection to remove as much tumor as safely possible.
 The goals for brain tumor surgery are to:

-“The neurosurgeon you choose is extremely important,” says Dr. Jordan.
-“It’s worth going to a major medical center with experienced neurosurgeons who have done a high volume of brain tumor surgeries.”
+“Choosing your neurosurgeon is an extremely important step,” says Dr. Forst.
+“You may want to consider going to a major medical center to find an experienced neurosurgeon who has done a high volume of brain tumor surgeries.”

 Pathologic testing refers to specialized testing of brain tumor tissue.
 To do this, a pathologist looks at a sample of tissue under a microscope and performs genetic and molecular tests.
 The results help your team identify the best treatment strategy.